Potassium: Essential Mineral for Muscle and Heart Wellness

 • Fruits: Bananas, oranges, cantaloupe, apricots, kiwi, avocados

-• Legumes: Lentils, beans (kidney, white, black), edamame
+• Legumes: Lentils, beans, edamame

 • Dairy: Milk, yogurt

-• Fish: Salmon, tuna, and halibut
+• Fish: Salmon, tuna, halibut

 • Other: Coconut water, nuts, seeds